 It is clear that the elect, the individuals called of God from the foundation of the world, are destined to become the Presence, the Glory of God among the nations of saved peoples of the earth.

 We are to be Immanuel (God with us) for the peoples of the earth.
 It is not that we have any worth of ourselves.
 It is that God has crucified our adamic nature and in its place has created the eternal Life of Christ.
 In addition to the re-creation of our personality, the Father, Son, and Holy Spirit will have established Their eternal abode in us.

-Him that overcometh will I make a pillar in the temple of my God, and he shall go no more out: and I will write upon him the name of my God, and the name of the city of my God, which is new Jerusalem, which cometh down out of heaven from my God: and I will write upon him my new name.
+“He who overcomes, I will make him a pillar in the temple of My God, and he shall go out no more.
+And I will write on him the name of My God and the name of the city of My God, the New Jerusalem, which comes down out of heaven from My God.
+And I will write on him My new name.
 (Revelation 3:12)

 The name of our God will be written in our forehead because we belong to Him forever, having been chosen from the creation of the world.
 We are not of the world.
 We have been chosen out of the world to be God’s Presence among all of God’s creatures.
 We are Israel, the royal priesthood.

 The name of the city of God, the new Jerusalem, will be written on us because we are the holy city, the place of God’s throne.
 In us the throne has been joined to the footstool (the earth).
 Never again will the people of the nations of the saved walk in the blindness of dead flesh.
 The Lord’s representatives, His priests, the chariots of His Glory, will always be available to provide guidance and blessing for the saved peoples of the earth.

 The new name of Christ will be engraved in us because we are the Bride, the fullness of Christ.
 The new name is given to us because we are married to Him, in total union with Him.